Maternal Mental Health/Perinatal

 I have spent over 20 years providing therapy to adults struggling with overwhelming feelings of panic, anxiety and depression.
 During life transitions or changes these emotions become amplified and it can be very difficult to have clarity in order to problem solve and help yourself feel better.

-My particular specialty is focused on adjustment to college/gap year life, relationships, marriage, pregnancy, infertility, postpartum depression, parenting, divorce, loss and grief.
+My particular specialty is focused on adjustment to University, relationships, marriage, pregnancy, infertility, postpartum depression, parenting, divorce, loss and grief.

 Through my education and training at the University of Pennsylvania, Ackerman Institute in New York and Postpartum Support International, I have developed my practice utilizing a combination of cognitive behavioral treatment and mindfulness.
 Additionally, I am a licensed clinician in the US and Israel, having earned certification as a Clinical Supervisor and a Maternal Mental Health therapist supporting women coping with all the phases related to infertility, pregnancy and postpartum.